CODAC also works on KSTAR

 The project will be completed in November by using real density signals from a millimetre-wave interferometer and closing the density feedback control loop during the KSTAR plasma operation.

-Graph shows measured signals such as piezo valve drive, gas flow-out and vacuum pressures as control command form PCS are applied.
+Graph shows measured signals such as piezo valve drive, gas flow-out and vacuum pressures as control command form plasma control is applied.

 The KSTAR fuelling system operates with four different gases for plasma creation, wall cleaning and diagnostics.
 For the experiment, one piezo-electric valve (for deuterium gas) was selected as an actuator.
-Various pre-configured patterns were used as reference inputs to the plasma control system (PCS) for controlling the fuel injection.
-The PCS was implemented on a high performance computer using ATCA form factor, CODAC standard real-time operating system (MRG-R) and MARTe real-time framework originally developed at JET.
+Various pre-configured patterns were used as reference inputs to the plasma control system for controlling the fuel injection.
+The plasma control system was implemented on a high performance computer using ATCA form factor, CODAC standard real-time operating system (MRG-R) and MARTe real-time framework originally developed at JET.

 The density signal was simulated by programmable waveforms.
 A CODAC standard fast controller (fuel controller) was also implemented to control the embedded piezo-valve controller and to acquire diagnostics signals such as vacuum vessel pressure, gas flow, valve drive voltage, etc. at 10 kHz.
 The plasma control system communicated with the fuel controller over the standard CODAC real time network at 1 kHz.